 Futures trading is a zero sum game, meaning one party must incur losses for the other to realize gains.
 Because a futures contract is an agreement directly between traders, both buyer and seller need to agree upon the details of the contract before it is brokered.

-- Expiration date
+1. Expiration date

-- Contract lot size
+2. Contract lot size

-This defines the amount of the underlying asset that a futures contract represents.
+Contract lot size defines the amount of the underlying asset that a futures contract represents.
 A single contract can be priced in terms of its underlying asset (1 contract = 1 BTC) or a currency (1 contract = $1 worth of BTC).

 What are the advantages of crypto futures trading?